David De Vleeschouwer

 SSP Stratigraphy, Sedimentology and Palaeontology

-The 2016 Division Outstanding Young Scientists Award is awarded to David De Vleeschouwer for his contribution to Devonian climate based on a new astrochronology combined with Bayesian statistics.
+The 2016 Division Outstanding Young Scientist Award is awarded to David De Vleeschouwer for his contribution to Devonian climate based on a new astrochronology combined with Bayesian statistics.

 David de Vleeschouwer, now a post-doctoral researcher at MARUM, Universität Bremen, Germany, finished his PhD thesis in 2014 at the Department of Geology of the Vrije Universiteit Brussels, Belgium.
 For his thesis on Devonian climate, he combined data from field observations, high-resolution geochemistry, time series analyses and climate modelling.
 He integrated results from Devonian radiometric dating with astrochronology combined with Bayesian statistics.
 His pioneering work resulted in the reduction of time-scale uncertainty and, hence, in a very precise stratigraphy of the Devonian and in a substantial improvement of the Devonian time scale.